SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 ### Access on behalf of a user

-SPE operations [on behalf of a user](https://learn.microsoft.com/en-us/graph/auth-v2-user?view=graph-rest-1.0&tabs=http) require the Microsoft Graph [`FileStorageContainer.Selected`](https://learn.microsoft.com/en-us/graph/permissions-reference#filestoragecontainerselected) delegated permission.
+SPE operations [on behalf of a user](https://learn.microsoft.com/en-us/graph/auth-v2-user?view=graph-rest-1.0&tabs=http) require Microsoft Graph [`FileStorageContainer.Selected`](https://learn.microsoft.com/en-us/graph/permissions-reference#filestoragecontainerselected) delegated permission.
 This permission requires admin consent on the consuming tenant before any user from the tenant can consent to it.

 > [!IMPORTANT]
 > Using SPE on behalf of a user is the recommended approach.
 This type of access enhances the security of your application.
 It also improves auditability of actions performed by your SPE application.

 ### Access without a user

-SPE operations [without a user](https://learn.microsoft.com/en-us/graph/auth-v2-service?view=graph-rest-1.0&tabs=http) require the Microsoft Graph [`FileStorageContainer.Selected`](https://learn.microsoft.com/en-us/graph/permissions-reference#filestoragecontainerselected) application permission.
+SPE operations [without a user](https://learn.microsoft.com/en-us/graph/auth-v2-service?view=graph-rest-1.0&tabs=http) require Microsoft Graph [`FileStorageContainer.Selected`](https://learn.microsoft.com/en-us/graph/permissions-reference#filestoragecontainerselected) application permission.
 This permission requires admin consent on the consuming tenant.

 > [!NOTE]
 > An administrator on the consuming tenant must consent to your SPE application's request for permissions.
 Learn more [here](https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/grant-admin-consent?pivots=portal).